Aboriginal Legal Rights Movement

 The Aboriginal Legal Rights Movement (ALRM) is an ATSILS (Aboriginal and Torres Strait Islander Legal Services centre) in South Australia, providing pro bono legal services to Aboriginal and Torres Strait Islander peoples in the state.

 History

 ALRM was established in 1972, after a number of Aboriginal and Torres Strait Islander elders got together with the aim of developing specific legal services for Indigenous Australians, who were being poorly treated by the criminal justice system, including experiencing police brutality.
 They also advocated for land rights and campaigned against racial discrimination.
-The Aboriginal Community Centre Inc. and the Council of Aboriginal Women of South Australia were instrumental in the founding, and the ALRM was incorporated in 1973, receiving in Commonwealth government funding via the Department of Aboriginal Affairs.
+The Aboriginal Community Centre Inc. and the Council of Aboriginal Women of South Australia, including Winnie Branson and Gladys Elphick, were instrumental in the founding, and the ALRM was incorporated in 1973, receiving in Commonwealth government funding via the Department of Aboriginal Affairs.

 In 2017, ALRM became a company limited by guarantee, which provides the opportunity to diversify its business and possibly become more self-supporting.

 In 2012, Narungga woman Cheryl Axleby was appointed CEO of the organisation.
 She continued in this role until 2020, with Chris Larkin assuming the position in the new financial year.